 ***Full-scale policy conference taking place online***

-This conference will examine the next steps for the reform of maths teaching and qualifications in England.
+This conference is bringing together key stakeholders and policymakers to examine the next steps for the reform of post-16 maths teaching and qualifications in England.

-It comes at a time of considerable uncertainty following the cancellation of GCSEs and A Levels this year due to the COVID-19 crisis, and the replacement of the exams with teacher assessments, as well as the transition to remote learning.
+It comes at a time of considerable uncertainty following the cancellation of GCSEs and A Levels this year due to the due to the COVID-19 crisis, and the replacement of the exams with teacher assessments, as well as the transition to remote learning.